rubenmpereira/nosi-dotnet-engineering-challenge/README.md

 ## Task 3

-The Database is really slow (and you cannot change the class).
-Find a way to speed up the endpoints without modifying the `SlowDatabase.cs`
+You team has the freedom to choose a new database.
+Make the necessary changes to adapt to this new connection.
+(You can choose any tecnology, e.g., Mongodb, Redis, Cassandra, CouchDB, MySQL, etc...)

 ## Task 4

+While your new tecnology isn't Production Ready the  SlowDatabase is really slow (and you cannot change the class).
+Find a way to speed up the endpoints without modifying the `SlowDatabase.cs`.

+## Task 5

 The Project does not have any unit testing, add tests that guarantee that everything works as expected.

-## Task 5
+## Task 6

 We want to deprecate the `GET /api/v1/Content` which always returns all the contents.
 Create a new endpoint that deprecates this and implements a way to filter the contents by Title and/or Genre.